sdmydbr9/MMM-11-TTS/README.md

 ```
 pip3 install -r requirements.txt
 ```
-## Edit main.py and add your api keys from eleven labs
+## Edit main.py and add your api keys from eleven labs in line 5

 edit the config.js and add the following lines